Amager Øst

-Amager Øst (English: Amager East) is one of the 10 official districts of Copenhagen, Denmark.
+Amager Øst (English: Amager East) is one of the 10 official districts of Copenhagen Municipality, Denmark.
 It encompasses the part of Copenhagen located on the island of Amager, east of the major shopping street Amagerbrogade.Prior to an administrative reform in 2006–08, the district was known as Sundbyøster.

 Amager Øst holds within its limits a heterogeneous mixture of areas, to the north Amagerbro, straddling the border with Amager Vest, is a dense "-bro district"-style residential neighbourhoods while other areas are dominated by allotments, Single-family houses or, sometimes abandoned, industrial sites.
 Amagerbro used to be a run-down working-class neighbourhood but has undergone considerable urban renewal.
 Also the areas along the Øresund coast has undergone considerable redevelopment, most notably with the establishment of Amager Strandpark in 2005 with a 2 km long artificial island and a total of 4.6 km of beaches.

 Geography

 Amager Øst has an area of 8.60 km2 and a population of 49,705.
 The district is bordered by Amager Vest to the west along Amagerbrogade, Tårnby Municipality to the south and Øresund to the east.
 To the northwest Amager Øst is bordered by Christianshavn, located on the other side of the broad, former moat og Slotsgraven, and to the north by Holmen which is also located on the other side of the water.